Keynotes

 With razor-thin margins in the foodservice industry, every dollar counts, and poor inventory management can quickly eat away at a food operation’s bottom line.
 The impact of inefficient practices, such as overstocking and understocking, is significant, with inventory accuracy averaging only 63% across U.S. food operations.
 This session will detail how to improve inventory management practices and achieve up to a 10% reduction in costs by addressing these common issues.
 Designed for both small food operations and large multi-venue facilities, this session will provide practical strategies for integrating effective inventory practices into daily operations and fostering a culture of continuous improvement.
 Attendees will gain actionable insights on the importance of inventory organization, common challenges that lead to mismanagement, and techniques for establishing efficient processes using the 5S Kaizen methodology.
 Participants will learn step-by-step methods for conducting 5S (Sort, Set in order, Shine, Standardize, Sustain) events to optimize inventory storage, reduce backstock, and streamline operations.
 The session will also cover best practices for inventory counting, tracking, and forecasting to ensure accurate inventory values are used for forecast-driven purchasing, cost of goods calculations, and inventory turnover analysis.
 Additionally, we will explore key performance indicators (KPIs) that reveal operational health and profitability, such as inventory turnover and cost of goods sold (COGS).
 Attendees will discover tools and technologies—including just-in-time inventory systems and analytics dashboards—that can enhance efficiency and transparency.
 This session is an opportunity to gain the knowledge and tools to immediately reduce food costs and improve the bottom line through inventory excellence.

-Navigating Retail Transformation: A Financial Approach to Student-Centric Solutions
+Navigating Retail Transformation: A Financial Approach to Student-centric Solutions (BA)

 Jennifer Tober